abissens/abissens-site/src/posts/articles/disable_osiv.md

 Spring Boot enables OSIV by default primarily for developer convenience: it prevents `LazyInitializationException` errors that would otherwise surface when accessing unloaded entity associations in views or controllers.
 For newcomers to JPA, these exceptions can be confusing and frustrating.
-OSIV makes things "just work" out of the box.
+OSIV makes things "just work"—at a cost that only becomes apparent later.

 However, the Spring team recognized that this convenience comes with trade-offs.
 Rather than changing the default and breaking existing applications,